IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - [ ] Owl has a letter Gandras received from Orin (how)
 - [ ] Imprint of the ring of mind shielding - in the mud at hidden cove, a paper from Owl, ?
 - [ ] New set of prayer beads commissioned for Owl
-- [ ] eyewitness of the assassin (a tall, unrecognized man, elf height) scaling the side of a pillar
+- [ ] eyewitness of the assassin (a tall, unrecognized man, pale blue coloring) scaling the side of a pillar

 Automata plot
 - [ ] Cargo crates labelled for Kingswill Trading transport all around the isles (some to incongruous locations - hiding the automata/monsters)
 - [ ] luca's latest model of automata allows remote control (limited range) via arcane radio signal
 - [ ] Valespinner controlling automata
 - [ ] Automata at riot were Kingfisher's, not Giltstern's (how to tell?)

-Gyrfalcon's Investigation
- - [ ] recent guard schedule was shifted around the reservoirs so that there were gaps - orders given to diff units under the guise of gyrfalcon's words.
-Gyrfalcon fixed it but wasn't sure how the orders got mixed up
+- [ ] owl has an item that produces Shatter spell?

 Gandras
 - [ ] Owes money to Giltstern